ryzeon-dev/cputil/README.md

 - both options require the compilation of the source files (which is done automatically by the installation script)

 # Uninstall
+- to uninstall use `uninstall.sh` script with root privilegies
+  - run `sudo bash uninstall.sh bin` to uninstall binary executable
-- to uninstall the system run `sudo bash install.sh uninstall`
+  - run `sudo bash uninstall.sh daemon` to uninstall the daemon
+  - run `sudo bash uninstall.sh all` to uninstall both

 # Usage
 ## Utility